anuragupadhycy/Analysis-on-Road-Accidents-In-India/README.md

-# 📊 ECOTRIX — Road Accidents in India: Econometric Analysis
+ECOTRIX — Road Accidents in India: Econometric Analysis

-**Authors:** Jai Ram Suri · Anurag Upadhyay · Raghav Vaidya · Shreyansh Goel · Jatin Sharma
+**Author:** Anurag Upadhyay

 ---

-## 📌 Research Question
+##  Research Question

 > *What is the impact of **vehicle density** and **road length** on the number of road accidents in India?*